-In PTP GM mode, the input reference port consists of IPCLK input clocks and the UART port.
-With a ToD reference source, an IPCLK port is supplied with a 1 PPS signal and the timing message carrying the current time is applied to the UART port of the ACS9521.
+The input reference port consists of IPCLK input clocks and the UART port.
+With a ToD reference source, an IPCLK port is supplied with a 1 PPS signal and the timing message carrying the current time is applied to the UART port of the ACS9528.

 The ToD port can support either TAI-traceable or non-TAI-traceable applications.
-TAI-traceable applications are those which require the timebase of the ACS9521 to be aligned with a primary time source which is derived from TAI (such as UTC or GPS).
+TAI-traceable applications are those which require the timebase of the ACS9528 to be aligned with a primary time source which is derived from TAI (such as UTC or GPS).
 Non-TAI-traceable applications are those which require alignment to some other, application-specific, time source.